christopherwilches/Autonomous-Trading-System/docs/11_limitations_and_future.md

 ### 2) Tooling and workflow constraints

 Early development used simple tools, including coding in basic editors like Notepad, and running it as a python file.
-There was limited version control capabilities in the chosen editors and discipline at the beginning.
+Version control and structured testing were introduced later, after the core system had already grown in complexity.

-**Why this matters**
+**Impact on the system**
 - Fewer reliable checkpoints for “known good” versions early on
 - More time spent rebuilding when something broke
 - Slower debugging progress compared to a full IDE plus structured tests from day one